AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The FAQ has been updated with tips on how to clear soft and hard cache.
 [Read more](../../platform/using/faq-campaign-config.md#perform-soft-cache-clear)

+The Data model best practices section has been improved with additional information on indexes.
+[Read more](../../configuration/using/data-model-best-practices.md#indexes)

+The section describing the Adobe Campaign pre-defined data model has been updated with more details on each out-of-the-box table and with links to the relevant modules.
+[Read more](../../configuration/using/data-model-description.md)

 ## March 2020 {#march-2020}

-The data model best practices page has been updated with new sections including [Sequences](../../configuration/using/data-model-best-practices.md#sequences), [Performance](../../configuration/using/data-model-best-practices.md#performance) and [Large tables](../../configuration/using/data-model-best-practices.md#large-tables), amongst others.
+The Data model best practices page has been updated with new sections including [Sequences](../../configuration/using/data-model-best-practices.md#sequences), [Performance](../../configuration/using/data-model-best-practices.md#performance) and [Large tables](../../configuration/using/data-model-best-practices.md#large-tables), amongst others.
 [Read more](../../configuration/using/data-model-best-practices.md)

 A new section describing the Adobe Campaign pre-defined data model and the out-of-the-box tables interaction is now available.
 [Read more](../../configuration/using/data-model-description.md)